dosyago/dn/README.md

 <p align=right><small><a href=#toc>Top</a></small></p>

-## Get 22120
+## Installation

+Currently we do not provide a complete installation solution.
+However, you can download a 22120 executable and run it.
+It just works!

-3 ways to get it:
+Here are three ways to get an executable for 22120:

-1. Get binary from the [releases page.](https://github.com/c9fe/22120/releases), or
+1. Download a binary from the [releases page.](https://github.com/c9fe/22120/releases)
-2. Run with npx: `npx archivist1@latest`, or
+2. Run with npx: `npx archivist1@latest`:
     - `npm i -g archivist1@latest && archivist1`
 3. Clone this repo and run as a Node.JS app: `npm i && npm start`